core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The following example refers to two clients C1 and C2 that register to observe a resource /r at a server S, which has address SRV_ADDR and listens to the port number SRV_PORT.
 Before the following exchanges occur, no clients are observing the resource /r , which has value "1234".

-The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT, and starts the group observation upon receiving a registration request from a first client that wishes to start a traditional observation on the resource /r.
+The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT.
+The server starts the group observation upon receiving a registration request from a first client that wishes to start a traditional observation on the resource /r.

 The following notation is used for the payload of the informative responses:

-* The application-extension identifier "cri" defined in {{Section C of I-D.ietf-core-href}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI.
+* The application-extension identifier "cri" defined in {{Section B of I-D.ietf-core-href}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI.

 * 'bstr(X)' denotes a CBOR byte string with value the byte serialization of X, with '\|' denoting byte concatenation.